suchialex/CINS3002-HW04/instructions.md

   - Now append it to the empty list you created above
   - Outside the for loop close the file
   - Return the list
+  - 💡If you are familiar with list comprehension, you may use that to create the list from file
 </details>

-## In main.py
+## In list_functions.py

 <details>
   <summary>
-    ✅ Call the function file_to_list()
+    ✅ Inside employee_operations(), call the function file_to_list()
   </summary>

-   - Comment out the call to employee_operations
-   - Make sure you import the module list_functions
+   - After the print("Employee Management") statement in employee_operations() function,
    - Call the function file_to_list()
    - Store the returned list in a variable
    - Print the list (you may use suchi_print(), after importing it)
    - Execute the code to see if the list is being printed
 </details>

 ## In list_functions.py